keidarcy/gh-star/README.md

   ![Demo](./demo.gif)
 </details>

-Displays an interactive starred repo picker and show URL to open.
+Displays an interactive starred repo picker and open in browser.